UCSBCarpentry/2019-01-25-UCSBLibrary/_episodes/104-data-structures-part1.md

 complicated our analyses become, all data in R is interpreted as one of these basic data types.
 This strictness has some really important consequences.

-A user has added details of another cat.
-This information is in the file `data/feline-data_v2.csv`.
+Let's add details of another cat.
+We will create a file called `data/feline-data_v2.csv`.
+We will do this using our Nano text editor.